V30Dev/nba-players-pairs/README.md

 To install Requests, simply run this simple command in your terminal of choice:

-$ python -m pip install requests
+ >   $ python -m pip install requests

+Now you can download the repository folder.

+Extract the .zip file to the desired location.
+Then from the terminal, access the folder where the main.py file is located.

+Finally, enter the following command in your terminal:

+ >   python main.py

+and hit enter.